GroupOut/descriptions/README.md

 # Project Name

 > Presents product descriptions using a RESTful API
-> on a server running Node Express to access a MySQL database.
+> on a Node Express server querying a MySQL database.

 ## Related Projects